ecmistry/launchdarkly/README.md

 * Log into your LaunchDarkly dashboard.
 * Navigate to Account settings > Projects, and select your project.
-* Find your Client-side ID for the frontend and SDK key for the backend.
+* Find your Client-side ID for the front end and SDK key for the back end.

 Configure SDK Keys in the **ldclient.js** file in the **src** directory